Jian Ping Gong, et al.

 WO2016027383

-COMPOSITE COMPRISING FABRIC AND POLYAMPHOLYTE HYDROGEL AND
+COMPRISING FABRIC AND POLYAMPHOLYTE HYDROGEL AND PREPARATION

-PREPARATION METHOD THEREOF
+METHOD THEREOF

 Inventor(s): GONG JIAN PING, et al.